codeforresilience/c4rsite/apps/index.md

 To find out more about the work in Haiti, make sure to follow us in Twitter, contact us, and see our feature story <a href="https://www.gfdrr.org/reducing-disaster-risk-through-hydromet-technology-haiti">here</a>

 <br/>
-<h3>Stay tuned for updates on our projects in Sri Lanka, and Indonesia</h3>
+<h3>Our projects in Sri Lanka, and Indonesia will be added in due course</h3>

 <br/><br/>